Rivers and streams tumble toward lower elevations as changes in soil help create a rich and diverse area like no other.

-Hunters, fishermen, thriving residential and commercial communities, farmers, the forestry industry and the Army at Fort Benning make up some of the hundreds of thousands of people who have a stake in the Chattahoochee Fall Line.
+Hunters, fishermen, thriving residential and commercial communities, farmers, the forestry industry and the Army at Fort Moore make up some of the hundreds of thousands of people who have a stake in the Chattahoochee Fall Line.

 The Nature Conservancy works with dozens of federal, state and local agencies, landowners and volunteer groups across the region on connecting protected lands and managing them in a way that help nature and communities thrive.

 For many Georgians, the Fall Line means the place where north and south Georgia divide, but the term really comes from nature.
 There’s a change in the landscape that defines the Fall Line that naturally moves from Augusta in the east to Columbus in the west—and even into Alabama—where clay soils give way to sandier soils and rivers and streams fall from higher to lower elevations.

 This landscape has been a natural destination for Native and European settlers for centuries.
 Vast longleaf pine forests dominated the area and the rich soil made living off the land possible.
 Rivers, streams and wetlands sustained abundant and varied native wildlife and plant communities.

 But as population and farming along the Chattahoochee Fall Line grew, so did private and federal industry, drastically altering or endangering many of the region’s natural systems.